thinkmassive/hdp-cluster-lab/README.md

 -  `git clone https://github.com/thinkmassive/hdpcluster.git`
 -  `./hdpcluster/install.sh`

+### Quick Start:
+After installation, execute the following commands to deploy a secured 4-node cluster with NN HA, Hive, and Knox:
+- `hdpcluster profile KNOX101`
+- `hdpcluster deploy`

 ## Notes

 **This project is under heavy development and is subject to backwards-incompatible changes until this message is removed.**